RUNTON PARISH COUNCIL ANNUAL REPORT

 CHAIRMANS ANNUAL REPORT RUNTON PARISH COUNCIL

-Several Parish Councillors represent us on other bodies: The Village Hall Committee, The Ploughlet Charity, The Runton Parish History Society, The Safer Neighbourhood Action Panel, and other organisations that meet on an ad hoc basis.
-Their contribution is considerable, usually unseen, and invaluable.
+Parish Councillors have continued to act as representatives on other bodies.
+The Village Hall Committee, The Playing Field Committee, The Parish History Society, The Ploughlet Charity, The Safer Neighbourhood Action Panel and other organisations of and in the Parish.
+Their contribution is considerable and in some case maintain the viability of the body..

 PARISH COUNCIL CONTACT DETAILS